 Symphony Number 1, The Transcendental, 1941–42, oil on canvas, 86 x 140 ½ in.
 (218.4 x 356.9 cm).
 The Metropolitan Museum of Art, New York, Purchase, Lila Acheson Wallace Gift (1996.367)

-In 1943, the solo exhibition “Forms in Brass” was held the at the Marion Willard Gallery, and soon after Pousette-Dart participated in important group exhibitions at Howard Putzel’s 67 Gallery, Peggy Guggenheim’s Art of this Century, and annual exhibitions at the Federation of Modern Painters and Sculptors, where he served as secretary.
+In 1943, the solo exhibition “Forms in Brass” was held the at the Marian Willard Gallery, and soon after Pousette-Dart participated in important group exhibitions at Howard Putzel’s 67 Gallery, Peggy Guggenheim’s Art of this Century, and annual exhibitions at the Federation of Modern Painters and Sculptors, where he served as secretary.

 During this period, Pousette-Dart worked across media that included painting, drawing, hand-cut brasses and collage, experimenting widely with pigments and approaches to materials, including incorporating sand and small objects into paintings, layering materials to produce dense, textured surfaces, and scraping and scoring both paintings and works on paper.
 His painting was shown in dialogue with works by Jackson Pollock, Arshile Gorky, Willem de Kooning, Mark Rothko and others during this critical phase for the maturation for American abstract painting.

-Between 1945 and 1947 Pousette-Dart exhibited in notable gallery exhibitions and museum invitationals, culminating in an important solo show at Art of This Century in which Symphony no. 1, the Transcendental was exhibited for the first time (it had been too large to navigate the stairway at the Marion Willard Gallery).
+Between 1945 and 1947 Pousette-Dart exhibited in notable gallery exhibitions and museum invitationals, culminating in an important solo show at Art of This Century in which Symphony no. 1, the Transcendental was exhibited for the first time (it had been too large to navigate the stairway at the Marian Willard Gallery).

 Crucifixion, Comprehension of the Atom of 1944, featured in this exhibition, reveals Pousette-Dart’s rapid maturation as an artist.
 The painting invokes, on one hand, the tragic devastation of war, which Pousette-Dart railed against as a conscientious objector; on the other, the dynamism of new frontiers in science and the expanding American psyche that propelled modern art forward immediately after World War II.